uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 * As a user, I want to delete items from the outline, becuase I don't want them anymore.
 * As a user, I want the outline to remember the order of outline items, because the order is important to me.
 * As a user, I want my friend to be able to edit the same outline that I am editing, so that we can collaborate.
-* As a user, I don't want my friend to be able to edit the same outline item that I am editing, so that we don't create a conflict.
 * As a user, I want to see what my friends are typing in my outline while they type it, so I can be up to date.
-* As a user, I want to pick a color to represent me, so that my friends know which item I'm editing.
-* As a user, I want my friend's colors to show up next to the outline item they are editing, so I know who is editing it.
 * As a user, I want my outline to have a single root item, so I can name my outline.

 #  Lab Instructions